Working with Programs

 Completed 100% [====================]

 You can see the fitness of the final individual by accessing the fitness attribute.
 Each fitness value corresponds to the objective of same index defined earlier for the BrushRegressor class.
-By default, it will try to minimize "error" and "size".
+By default, it will try to minimize "scorer" and "size", where scorer is a string with a loss function name, set with scorer parameter.

 print(est.best_estimator_.fitness)